Requirements for Graduation

 Students on academic warning may withdraw from a course only for well-documented reasons and only with approval from their administrative dean, in addition to their academic adviser and course instructor.
 (See Academic Warning and Suspension below.)

 The temporary status of “incomplete” in a course is given only when, for compelling reasons, a student is not able to complete the work in the course by the end of the term.
 It is used rarely and only as a consequence of extenuating circumstances beyond the ability of the student to predict or control.
-A student’s request for an incomplete must be made before the end of the term and must be directed to the administrative dean, who will consult with the instructor in the course (or study group director) before making a decision.
+A student’s request for an incomplete must be made before the end of the term and must be directed to their administrative dean, who will consult with the instructor in the course (or study group director) before making a decision.
 Faculty do not grant incompletes.
-If an incomplete is granted by the administrative dean, he or she then informs the university registrar, the student, and the faculty member electronically.
+If an incomplete is granted by the administrative dean, the dean then informs the university registrar, the student, and the faculty member.
 It is the student’s responsibility to make arrangements with the instructor to complete the work in the course by the established deadline.

 An administrative dean will grant an incomplete for a specific period of time, but in most cases the incomplete work must be completed and submitted to the faculty member not later than 20 days from the last day of the term’s final examination period.
 Extensions beyond the 20-day period will be granted by the administrative dean only as a result of highly unusual circumstances.
 The instructor will submit the appropriate grade to the Registrar within 10 days after the conclusion of the deadline for completion of work, whether or not the make-up work has been completed.
 If no grade is submitted, the registrar, after consultation with the instructor and administrative dean, will assign a grade of F.